Karla (character): Fictional biography

 In 1948, Karla was snagged in one of Stalin's random purges of the Soviet military and intelligence organisations and sent to prison in Siberia.
 His wife, a student from Leningrad, killed herself.
-However, Karla served his time and returned to intelligence work; the experience did nothing to dull his devotion to the Communist cause.
+However, Karla served his time and returned to intelligence work; the experience did nothing to dull his devotion to the communist cause.

 In 1951, while setting up a network in California under the name "Gerstmann," Karla was unexpectedly caught when his radio codes were broken.
 Though he escaped the United States, he was arrested in New Delhi on his way back to Moscow.
 Smiley attempted to use reason to get Karla to defect to the United Kingdom.
 Smiley felt that his case was ironclad: Karla's superiors at Moscow Centre were clearly looking to make him the scapegoat for the failure in California, and he was facing certain execution.
 Rather than giving in, Karla instead studied Smiley's words for signs of a hidden weakness, correctly deducing Smiley's insecurity regarding his unfaithful wife, Ann.
 Ultimately, Karla agreed to return to the Soviet Union, stealing Smiley's lighter (a gift from Ann) prior to departure.
 He returned to Moscow and somehow contrived to have his superiors dismissed and executed, with himself appointed in their place.

 After being promoted away from active fieldwork, Karla sought to create his own independent apparatus inside Moscow Centre, believing that his personal agents were too important to leave to others.
 After several years, he finally became senior enough to create this apparatus (named in Smiley's People as the Thirteenth Directorate).
-He founded a special camp outside Moscow (towards Kyiv) and trained a selection of handpicked men (usually ex-military officers) to act as handlers of his various moles.
+He founded a special camp outside Moscow (towards Kiev) and trained a selection of handpicked men (usually ex-military officers) to act as handlers of his various moles.